Last updated: Aug 31, 2023

 To find out if a company’s EPS is “good,” it’s a good idea to take into account its earnings per share in context.
 The absolute value of a company’s EPS should accelerate upward annually.

-In the short-term, stock prices can be driven by whether the company’s EPS is better than was forecasted by Wall Street analysts.
-If companies beat the EPS estimate, this can drive the stock price higher especially in the short-term.
-Conversely, if companies miss analyst estimates, this can sometimes cause the stock price to decline in the short-term.
+In the short term, stock prices can be driven by whether the company’s EPS is better than was forecasted by Wall Street analysts.
+If companies beat the EPS estimate, this can drive the stock price higher, especially in the short term.
+Conversely, if companies miss analyst estimates, this can sometimes cause the stock price to decline in the short term.

-For example, AAPL’s EPS has increased meaningfully over time which has also driven its stock price higher.
+For example, AAPL’s EPS has increased meaningfully over time, which has also driven its stock price higher:

-How Earnings Per Share Affects Stock Valuation
+How Earnings Per Share Affects a Stock’s Valuation

 EPS is one of the many financial metrics investors use to determine whether a stock is a buy.
 A stock with a strong EPS growth rate is often considered a good investment, while a company with a declining EPS is generally a negative.

 While EPS is a great metric for choosing stocks to buy, you shouldn’t use it solely.
 Using it alongside other financial ratios will give you a clear picture of a company’s profitability.
-One commonly used valuation metric that’s used in conjunction with EPS is the Price-to-Earnings (P/E) ratio.

 Limitations of EPS